-The Discovery Channel has a show called The Colony.
+The Discovery Channel produced a show called The Colony.
 The show places a group of volunteers into a simulated post-apocalypse.
 The group is tasked with survival, and given limited supplies.
 They must work together, using their unique talents and personalities, to build a colony, and survive the initial phase of the apocalypse.

 The volunteers are given a number of challenges to overcome.
 One involves “marauders.”
-These are random humans assigned to steal supplies from the colony, attack them as they gather water, and other post apocalyptic, leather wearing, motorcycle driving, Mel Gibson inspired mayhem.
+These are random humans assigned to steal supplies from the colony, attack them as they gather water, and other post-apocalyptic, leather-wearing, motorcycle-driving, Mel Gibson-inspired mayhem.
 (Seriously, at the end of the world, why does everyone wear leather and ride motorcycles?)

 In one scene, while the colonists are gathering water, a group of missionaries appears in the distance.
 The colonists, having been tortured for a month, are naturally cautious and suspicious.
 The missionaries approach and ask for supplies.
 One colonist offers his own jug of previously purified water, and a utility knife.
-As the missionaries leave, one of the older female missionaries gives them a small can of cocktail weenies.
+As the missionaries leave, one of the older female missionaries gives the generous colonist a small can of cocktail weenies.
 While I know this is all part of the production, and I know it’s set up, the genuine human reaction by the colonists is not faked.
 This has become their reality, and surrendering that water was huge.
 That gallon of purified water represented significant physical effort.
 The old woman giving back food was an equally large gesture.

 When I watch shows like this, I get very animated.
 I speak loudly to the television.
-I relate more with the wild men who wield home made weapons, and scream and yell at the other idiots who have soft hearts.
-I say to my wife, “I would take that spike, drive it through that guy’s skull, and steal his motorcycle.”
+I relate more with the wild men who wield homemade weapons, and scream and yell at the other idiots who have soft hearts.
+I say to my girlfriend, “I would take that spike, drive it through that guy’s skull, and steal his motorcycle.”
 Scary thing is, I mean it.
 I know in situations where resources are limited, I’m out for blood.
 (Was I deprived as a Child?)